ADVANTICS/documentation/charge-controllers/charger-simulation.md

-# Charger communication simulation
+# EVSE Simulation

 <div style="background-color: teal; color: white; font-weight: bold; padding: 10px; text-align: center;">
-    🚨 IMPORTANT: This feature is not included in the normal software stack and has to be purchased apart.
+    🚨 IMPORTANT: This feature is not included in the standard software stack and has to be purchased separately.
 Please contact <a href="mailto:sales@advantics.fr">sales</a> for more information🚨
 </div>

 ---

-The primary objective of this software is to emulate a power stack on the charger side, allowing users to observe and interact with the system without requiring actual power electronics.
+The primary objective of this software is to simulate a power stack (EVSE) on the charge controller, allowing users to observe and interact with the system without requiring actual power electronics.

 # UI

 Simulation is primarily managed and controlled by the [CSM Web UI](charge-controllers/advantics_os/csm-web-ui.md).
 [Connect to your controller](charge-controllers/advantics_os/connecting) dashboard and head to `/dashboard/simulation`.

-The interface allows real-time enabling the simulator and editing and control of parameters during a simulated session.
+The interface allows enabling and disabling the simulator in real-time and editing parameters during a simulated charge session.
 It is divided into three main sections: **Parameters**, **Control**, and **Command**.

 ![UI](./charger-simulator.png)